ferrofluidd/Corporate-Clash-Cog-Viewer/README.md

 ### Known Bugs
 * Toggle virtualize can cause transparency issues.
 Examples include VP/Multislacker's lightbulb, Cog Boss HP lights, CLO's body shadow, and CEO's eyes.
 * When switching from a Manager with unique toggles (e.g. toggle costume, suit toggles) to a Boss Cog, these unique toggle options will persist.
+* On a Manager Cog, selecting make skelecog then toggle costume disables the ability to use the zapped effect.
+* Selecting make skelecog while toggle body is disabled still loads in the skelecog's body.
+* Seleting make exectuive/fired/waiter while toggle body is disabled loads in the Cog's necktie.

 # Acknowledgements
 * [BoggTech's](https://github.com/BoggTech/) [VisorView](https://github.com/BoggTech/VisorView/tree/main) was used as a base and main inspiration for this program.
 Our utmost gratitude goes towards them.